-Parasites and the vectors that transmit them are the source of significant morbidity and mortality globally, with billions of people infected, suffering, dying, and at risk from the range of the diseases they cause.
-In this module you will learn the fundamentals of field and laboratory parasitology and vector biology with a particular focus on those organisms affecting humans.
-A series of lectures and hands-on practical exercises will introduce and link the development of skills in the diagnosis, identification, and dissection of parasites and vectors with an understanding of biology, disease epidemiology, prevention and control.
-The module starts with a three-day residential field centre visit in a rural area of the UK where you will be introduced to the essentials of field biology, parasitology and entomology to provide a platform of knowledge underpinning the remainder of the module.
-The module is assessed by a two-hour MCQ examination (60%); a one-hour practical exam testing identification and diagnostic skills (20%); and a 2500-word critical review of a topic in parasitology and vector biology (20%).
+Pathogens and the vectors that transmit them are the source of significant human morbidity and mortality globally, with much of this focussed within low and middle-income countries (LMICs).
+Many are neglected tropical diseases and, along with other public health issues such as snakebite, see billions of people infected, suffering, dying, and at risk from the range of the pathologies they cause.
+In this module you will learn the fundamentals of field and laboratory parasitology, microbiology and vector biology with a particular focus on those organisms affecting humans.
+A series of lectures and hands-on practical exercises will introduce and link the development of skills in the diagnosis, identification, and dissection of pathogens and vectors with an understanding of biology, disease epidemiology, prevention and control.
+The module starts with a three-day residential field centre visit in a rural area of the UK where you will be introduced to the essentials of field biology, parasitology and entomology to provide a platform of knowledge underpinning the remainder of the module and programme.
+The module is assessed by a two-hour MCQ examination (60%); a one-hour practical examination testing pathogen identification and diagnostic skills (20%); and a 2500-word critical review written assessment of a relevant topic in tropical disease and vector biology (20%).

-No. Learning Outcome Mode of Assessment Method of Teaching 1 Demonstrate in-depth knowledge of life cycles and biology of important human parasitic helminths and protozoa and their vectors and apply this knowledge to an understanding of how diseases are transmitted to humans/how parasites cause disease pathologies Written examination Lectures, seminars, laboratory, fieldwork 2 Discuss the nature of zoonotic relationships in the transmission of parasitic helminths and protozoa Written examination Lectures, seminars, laboratory, fieldwork 3 Demonstrate knowledge and understanding of the epidemiology of human parasitic diseases and be able to critically evaluate how this information can be used to develop effective control measures Written examination Lectures, seminars, laboratory, fieldwork 4 Use laboratory diagnostic techniques to detect and identify the major human parasites and their vectors Practical examinations Laboratory, fieldwork 5 Demonstrate knowledge and understanding of key concepts in vector population biology, ecology and genetics and discuss their relevance to the biology and control of vectors Written examination Lectures, seminars, laboratory, fieldwork
+No. Learning Outcome Mode of Assessment Method of Teaching 1 Demonstrate in-depth knowledge of lifecycles and biology of major pathogens (bacterial, viral, fungal, parasitic), vectors and neglected tropical diseases, and apply this to understanding disease transmission/how organisms cause pathologies.
+Written assessment and MCQ Lectures, seminars, laboratory, fieldwork 2 Discuss the nature of zoonotic relationships in the transmission of major bacterial, viral, fungal and parasitic helminths and protozoapathogens Written assessment and MCQ Lectures, seminars, laboratory, fieldwork 3 Demonstrate epidemiological knowledge/understanding of major pathogens (bacterial/viral/fungal/parasitic) & vectors, neglected tropical diseases/public health issues, and critically evaluate how this informs effective control measures.
+Written assessment and MCQ Lectures, seminars, laboratory, fieldwork 4 Use laboratory diagnostic techniques to detect and identify the major bacterial, viral, fungal and parasitic pathogens of humans Practical examinations Laboratory, fieldwork 5 Demonstrate knowledge and understanding of key concepts in vector population biology, ecology and genetics and discuss their relevance to the biology and control of vectors Written assessment and MCQ Lectures, seminars, laboratory, fieldwork

-1 Title of Module Management of Refugee and Displaced Repulations 1 Title of Wodule Management of Refugee and Displaced Populations 2 Module Code TROP941 4 Semester 2 6 Credit Value 10 7 Module Convenor Tim O'Dempsey 12 Pre-Requisite Modules None 13 Other Pre-Requisites Students will normally have completed Semester 1 of an LSTM Masters programme.
+1 Title of Module Management of Refugee and Displaced Populations

+2 Module Code TROP941

+4 Semester 2

+6 Credit Value 10

+7 Module Convenor Tim O'Dempsey

+12 Pre-Requisite Modules None

+13 Other Pre-Requisites Students will normally have completed Semester 1 of an LSTM Masters programme.
 Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the module at the discretion of the Module Convenor.

-17 Programme(s) for which this Module is Required MIPHHA, MHHPM 18 Programme(s) for which this Module is Optional MIPH, MIPHP&M, MHS
+17 Programme(s) for which this Module is Required MIPHHA, MHHPM

+18 Programme(s) for which this Module is Optional MIPH, MIPHP&M, MHS

+19 Aim of the Module

-This module aims to provide students with the knowledge, skills and critical understanding needed to adopt an evidence-based and reasoned approach to managing refugee and displaced populations across the spectrum from emergency relief to sustainable development.
+This module aims to provide students with the knowledge, skills and critical understanding needed to adopt an evidencebased and reasoned approach to managing refugee and displaced populations across the spectrum from emergency relief to sustainable development.